Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/1_set_up_the_scene.md

 8. In the _**Project**_ tab, go to `Assets > TutorialAssets > URDFs > ur3_with_gripper` and right click on the `ur3_with_gripper.urdf` file and select `Import Robot From Selected URDF file`.
 A window will pop up, keep the default **Y Axis** type in the Import menu and the **Mesh Decomposer** to `VHACD`.
 Then, click Import URDF.
 These set of actions are showed in the following video.

-**Note**: Unity uses a left-handed coordinate system in which the y-axis points up.
+>Note Unity uses a left-handed coordinate system in which the y-axis points up.
 However, many robotics packages use a right-handed coordinate system in which the z-axis or x-axis points up.
 For this reason, it is important to pay attention to the coordinate system when importing URDF files or interfacing with other robotics software.

 >Note: VHACD algorithm produces higher quality convex hull for collision detection than the default algorithm.